 How a ballerina stays fit, nourished and healthy

-The Australian Ballet's Brooke Lockett takes us through her daily food, exercise and wellbeing routine.
+The Australian Ballet's Brooke Lockett takes us through her food, exercise and wellbeing routine.

 There's plenty a ballerina can teach us about living a healthy, balanced life.
 Staying in peak physical form is all part of the job – and during performance season, it's especially important for dancers to make sure they're feeling strong, nourished and vibrant.

 Brooke Lockett has been dancing since she was three, and is now a star ballerina at The Australian Ballet.
 Here, she gives us backstage access to her daily routine.